Miles-Bierie/Pixelmation/README.md

 + Development:
     + This program was developed almost entirely on a Windows computer.
 Therefore, some features might not work on other platforms.
 I will try to make this program as cross-compatible as I can, but no promises.

-    + I am currently making a modifier ystem that will allow you to do color correction and stuff.
+    + I am currently making a modifier system that will allow you to do color correction and stuff.
 This feature will take a long time to implament, and probably won't be very useful, but...
 I want to.

 + Undo:
-    + Undo makes you go back to the last save.
-This action cannot be undone.
-Kind of ironic.
-I probably won't add a real undo/redo system because that sounds hard, so be careful!
+    + Proper undo system is being implementeded; currently breaks with certain actions!